nspawn/nspawn.org/content/faq.md

 You have two options.
 The easy way via our wrapper nspawn or the manually way via the machinectl command.
 If you want to use the wrapper nspawn you can find it here: [https://github.com/nspawn/nspawn](https://github.com/nspawn/nspawn/blob/master/nspawn)

+**Note**: We recommend the use of our [**nspawn**](https://github.com/nspawn/nspawn/blob/master/nspawn) wrapper script, it will setup everything including the signing key, and provides a easy command line interface to install containers and images.

 If you want to do it manually, here is a short tutorial:
 First you need to set up your **/etc/systemd/import-pubring.gpg** keyring file.
 You can do this via the following command: